Iran retrieves data, cockpit talk from downed Ukraine plane

 The head of Iran’s Civil Aviation Organization, Capt.
 Touraj Dehghani Zangeneh, said on Sunday that the Ukrainian passenger plane’s black boxes have only 19 seconds of conversation following the first explosion, though the second missile reached the plane 25 seconds later.
 The report quoting him did not elaborate.

 He said the first missile explosion sent shrapnel into the plane, likely disrupting the plane’s recorders.
+He did not reveal any details of the cockpit conversation that was retrieved.

-Representatives from the U.S., Ukraine, France, Canada, Britain and Sweden — countries whose citizens were killed in the crash — were present during the process to gather data from the recorders, he said.
+Representatives from the U.S., Ukraine, France, Canada, Britain and Sweden — countries whose citizens were killed in the crash — were present during the process to gather data from the recorders, Zangeneh said.

+In the months since the downing of the plane, Iran has struggled with the Middle East’s largest and deadliest outbreak of the coronavirus.
+The Iranian government is also grappling with both crushing U.S. sanctions and vast domestic economic problems.

 Last month, an initial report from the Iranian investigation said that a misaligned missile battery, miscommunication between troops and their commanders and a decision to fire without authorization all led to the fatal downing of the jetliner.

+The initial report did not say why the Guard moved the air defense system, though that area near the airport is believed to be home to both regular military and bases of the paramilitary Guard.

+It also noted that the Ukrainian flight had done nothing out of the ordinary up until the missile launch, with its transponder and other data being broadcast.
+The aircraft’s black box flight recorder was sent to Paris in June, where international investigators have been examining it.

-“Data recovery activity was all done with the aim of at safety and preventing similar incidents,” Zangeneh said, adding an appeal against “any political use of the process.”
+“Data recovery activity was all done with the aim of safety and preventing similar incidents,” Zangeneh said, adding an appeal against “any political use of the process.”

 He added that Iran’s airspace is now “safe and ready” for international flights.